VACTERL association: Epidemiology

 The incidence of VACTERL association is estimated to be approximately 1 in 10,000 to 1 in 40,000 live births.
 Several case reports indicate factors such as maternal diabetes, a lack of adequate prenatal folic acid intake, and smoking as potentially related to the development of VACTERL association.
 While most cases of VACTERL are sporadic, there are rare instances of familial cases.

+Occasionally in conjoined twinning, one twin is a stillbirth who shows additional features within VACTERL association, such as cystic hygroma (notably in the neck/Hygroma colli), hydrocephalus, and cleft lip or palate.
+Most doctors usually claim the underdeveloped twin as a parasite, in which has a pulseless heart that might receive all blood flow from the autosite or host twin.

 History

 The acronym VATER association was first described by Linda Quan, an emergency room physician, and David Smith, who was considered the "father of dysmorphology", in 1972, to define a non-random co-occurrence of the listed defects.
 Years later, research revealed that cardiac and renal abnormalities were common in the association, and the acronym was changed to VACTERL.
 VACTERL is considered an "association" instead of a "syndrome" as there has not been a common causal link found for the group of defects.